awsdocs/aws-app-mesh-user-guide/doc_source/preview.md

 | Service principal | appmesh\.amazonaws\.com | appmesh\-preview\.amazonaws\.com |

 **Note**
 Though the example in the table for the App Mesh production service lists the `us-west-2` Region, the production service is available in most Regions\.
-For a list of all Regions that the App Mesh production service is available in, see [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#appmesh_region)\.
+For a list of all Regions that the App Mesh production service is available in, see [AWS App Mesh Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/appmesh.html)\.
 However, the App Mesh Preview Channel service is available only in the `us-west-2` Region\.

 ## How can I use features in the Preview Channel?<a name="try-out"></a>